What’s an Internal Family Systems (IFS) Session Look Like?

 The therapist may help you:

-Sometimes there are pauses, silence, eyes closed or softened, moments of noticing sensation or imagery.
+During a session, there may be pauses, silence, eyes closed or softened and moments of noticing sensation or imagery.
 Sometimes there is conversation with a part internally or aloud and sometimes there is simply witnessing what arises.

-Often, perhaps surprisingly, there can be humour and lightness too.
-People may smile at what a protective part says, laugh gently at an inner dynamic suddenly becoming obvious or feel warmth in the unexpected creativity of how parts show themselves.
+People may sometimes smile at what a protective part says, laugh gently at an inner dynamic suddenly becoming obvious or feel warmth in the unexpected creativity of how parts show themselves.
 IFS can hold deep pain, but it is not always solemn.
-There can be playfulness, tenderness and moments of genuine delight.
-Often that lightness is part of healing.
+There can be playfulness, tenderness and moments of genuine delight and often that lightness is part of healing.

 One thing people often find surprising is that IFS does not usually treat symptoms as enemies.
 If a part is critical, controlling, avoidant or reactive. the question is not “How do we get rid of this?”
 But “What is this part protecting?”
 Protectors are approached with respect, not pushed past, which is especially important in trauma work.